Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory: The exposition of the main result

-where constants $c_1$, $c_2$ depend on, $N$, $d$, parameters $\{\alpha_i\}_{i=1}^{d-1}$ as well as the precise form of $\hat W$ and the unitary $U$.
-Formulas for $c_1$ and $c_2$ can be obtained in terms of closed expressions if $d=2$, while for $d>2$ they are computable as convergent series.
-Using expression \eqref{dist} this yields the following upper bound for the functional in terms of the distance $D_\epsilon<\beta_d$ \begin{widetext}
+The two-body integrals can be obtained as closed-form expressions if $d=2$, while for $d>2$ they are computable as convergent series.
+Importantly, in the following sections we argue that the coefficient $c_1$ is generically nonzero.
+Using \Eref{dist} this yields the following upper bound for the functional in terms of the distance $D_\epsilon<\beta_d$